 Yet, for those property owners that would prefer a hands off-approach, this may make the idea of a high tenant turnover seem less worthy.
 This is especially so if they have to be getting involved with tenant issues regularly.

 Thus, you may need to decide beforehand how much time you’re willing to put into your venture.
-So, you may want to consider the cost of hiring someone else to take care of this part, instead!
+So, you may want to consider the cost of hiring someone else to take care of this part, just don’t forget to check them out beforehand and see if they have good reviews like reviews of Katy maids, for example.

 Final Thoughts on Renting a Single Family Home to Multiple Tenants